-A good design of the antenna can result in a high degree of efficiency, better directivity and more beamwidth for long-distance transmission without much loss of information.
-Here is a program written in MATLAB for designing antenna arrays.
+A good antenna design can result in a high degree of efficiency, better directivity and more beamwidth for long-distance transmission without much loss of information.
+Here is a program written in MATLAB for designing antenna arrays & antenna analysis.

-Before delving into the MATLAB program, let’s go through the basics of some parameters required for antenna design, such as signal radiation pattern, sidelobes, efficiency, beamwidth and directivity.
+Before delving into the MATLAB program, let’s go through the basics of some parameters required for antenna analysis & design, such as signal radiation pattern, sidelobes, efficiency, beamwidth and directivity.